 BMAL1 Gene: Circadian clock, diabetes, heart disease, and cancer

-Our circadian clock is driven by a pair of genes that influence the daytime (CLOCK and BMAL1) and another pair of genes that govern the night half of the rhythm (PER and CRY).
+Our circadian rhythm is driven by two pairs of proteins that act together as a molecule clock.
+One pair of proteins, CLOCK and BMAL1, influence biological activities during the daytime; another pair governs the night half of the rhythm (PER and CRY).
 During the day, BMAL1 and CLOCK levels rise; at night, PER’s and CRY’s levels peak.

-When you read studies about circadian clock genes, you will see terminology like ‘period’ and ‘amplitude’.
+When it comes to the circadian clock genes, researchers like to use terminology like ‘period’ and ‘amplitude’.
+Let’s take BMAL1 as an example: the levels will rise and then fall (amplitude) over the course of 24 hours (period).
 It is easier to picture this if you visual the amount of BMAL1 rising and falling like a sine wave:

 Quite a lot of your body’s processes rise and fall over the course of the day.
-In fact, researchers estimate that 20 – 43% of genes are following a circadian pattern (depending on how they define it and which tissue they look at).
+In fact, researchers estimate that 20 – 43% of genes are following a circadian pattern.

 These circadian rhythms are obvious when you think about our natural sleep/wake cycle.
 Other biological rhythms include cortisol levels, body temperature, and blood pressure.